Diplodactylus conspicillatus: Description

 The variable fat-tailed gecko is small-medium-sized gecko with a pale fawn to reddish-brown body.
 It has a dark brown reticulated pattern over the dorsal aspect of its body and pale to white speckles covering the body.
 Limbs, lips and underside of the gecko are paler than the rest of the body and a dark streak is present between the snout and eye, sometimes continuing beyond the eye.

 The variable fat-tailed gecko has a stout body, short limbs and a broad, flat tail of similar size to the head.
 It is approximately 60 mm long, snout-to-vent (SVL = measurement taken from the tip of an animal's nose to the opening of the cloaca) with a tail length around 40% of the SVL.

 The dorsal scales are large and homogenous, continuing into plate-like scales on the tail.
 The nostril is separated from the rostral scale by an anterior nasal scale, and the mental scale is hemispherical in shape.
 It has a large primary supralabial scale followed by small, granular supralabials no larger than the adjacent loreals.

 Like most gecko species, the variable fat-tailed gecko lacks a moveable eyelid and instead relies on a long, flexible tongue to keep its eyes moist and clean.

 Both male and female variable fat-tailed geckos possess paracloacal (parallel to the cloaca) spurs, small clusters of around 3-8 spines.
-It is important to note that although present in both sexes, paracloacal spurs in females are rarely more than 50% larger than adjacent body scales.
+Although present in both sexes, paracloacal spurs in females are rarely more than 50% larger than adjacent body scales.
 In addition to paracloacal spurs, a key identifying feature of the variable fat-tailed gecko is a lack of pre-anal pores.